OfficialHisha/Tower-Unite-Piano-Bot/README.md

 # Tower Unite Instrument Player
 # This is a development branch, it might not be tested, might be buggy, might have unfinished features or might not compile.
 Use at your own risk!

 This program will play the pasted song in Tower Unite.
+Become the musician you always wanted to be without putting in the work!

 You are free to download, modify and redistribute modified versions of the software under the GNU General Public License V3.

 Redistributed versions of the software must contain appropriate creadits to the original author of the software.

 # How to use